The Club Sandwich: Gapless Phases and Phase Transitions with Non-Invertible Symmetries: Introduction and Summary

 \subsection{Overview of Results}

 In sections \ref{sec:Quiche} and \ref{sec:Sandwich} we summarize the construction of the SymTFT quiches and sandwiches, respectively.
-We then extend this to the club-quiches in section \ref{sec:CQ}, where we provide the general $d$-dimensional construction, and give explicit examples for $d=2$ (i.e. 3d topological orders separated by the topological interface $\cI_2$), for abelian and non-abelian groups, non-invertible symmetries such as $\Rep(S_3)$, $\Ising$ and more general Tambara-Yamagami $\TY(\Z_4)$ fusion categories.
-The club-quiches are completed to club-sandwiches in section \ref{sec:CQ} -- these are labeled by two symmetry categories $\cS$ and $\cS'$, and the club sandwich provies a KT transformation between these symmetries.
-Finally in section \ref{sec:PT} we explain how this can be applied to construct phase transitions with categorical symmetries $\cS$.
-We then provide examples using input phase transitions for $\Z_2$ (Ising) and $\Z_3$ (3-state Potts model) to construct new phase transitions.
+We then extend this to the club quiches in section \ref{sec:CQ}, where we sketch the general $d$-dimensional construction, and give explicit examples for $d=2$ (i.e.\ 3d topological orders separated by the topological interface $\cI_2$), for abelian and non-abelian groups, non-invertible symmetries such as $\Rep(S_3)$, $\Ising$ and more general Tambara-Yamagami $\TY(\Z_4)$ fusion categories.
+The club quiches are completed to club sandwiches in section \ref{sec:CQ}, which provide a KT transformation between two symmetry categories $\cS$ and $\cS'$.
+Finally, in section \ref{sec:PT} we explain how this can be applied to construct phase transitions with categorical symmetries $\cS$.
+We provide examples using input phase transitions for $\Z_2$ (Ising) and $\Z_3$ (3-state Potts model) to construct new phase transitions.
 In appendix \ref{math} we provide a mathematical perspective on the club sandwich construction.

 We summarized all the examples and the relevant sections where they are discussed in table \ref{tab:avocado}.